CDCgov/ngsqi-spores/docs/output.md

 - [PostSim](#postsim) - Performs quality control on simulated dataset
 - [Versions Report](#versions-report) - Generates a report containg versions of software used throughout the workflow

+**Output Nomenclature**

+Multiple output names contain sample-specific information derived from samplesheets like this example: B19617_GCA_016772135.1_1_fks1_hs1.

+Using this example, the name is structured as followed:
+- `B19617`: ONT dataset
+- `GCA_016772135.1`: NCBI genome accession
+- `1`: Clade number
+- `fks1_hs1`: Variant ID

 ## Input Validation

 Output files: no outputs generated